pickr02/cumbria-moths/core/docs/mvp.md

 ## Bugs/issues
 - When user moves from Home page to another other configured page and then back again - taxon selection is cleared.
 Needs to remember and reset taxon selection.
+- If the zoomable map is specified as the first tab option, the map is not initially sized correctly.
+- If the zoomable map is specified without the overview map option, the software falls over.
+Best option to fix is to always make the overiew map available.